 - UEFI mode switched to legacy BIOS mode

 For certain devices it may be enough to restore the Secure Boot keys to factory state/reset all Secure Boot keys to platform defaults through the BIOS/UEFI settings.

 Long term fix to mitigate this change will be implemented in a future Blancco Drive Eraser release.
 Once implemented booting Secure Boot enabled devices will be supported.

-There is a limited availability release available based on Drive Eraser 7.7.1 where this issue is fixed.
+There is a limited availability release available based on Drive Eraser 7.7.1 (and newer) where this issue is fixed.
 Contact Blancco Technical Support for more details.

 Windows Security update, released on 9th of May, fixes a vulnerability CVE-2023-24932 Secure Boot Security Feature Bypass Vulnerability.
 This Security update affects to Drive Eraser 7.6.0 limited Secure boot version.